coinbase/onchainkit/.changeset/gold-impalas-retire.md

 "@coinbase/onchainkit": minor
 ---

-Replaced internal useOnchainActionWithCache with tanstack/react-query.
-Currently used on useName and useAvatar hooks
+Replaced internal `useOnchainActionWithCache` with `tanstack/react-query`.
+This affects `useName` and `useAvatar` hooks.
+The return type and the input parameters also changed for these 2 hooks.